Gavin-Jiang-97/Code_Turbo_MP_EM/README.md

 The code should run in MATLAB 2019b or a newer version.

 ## Note
-You can cite us by
+You can cite this paper as

 @ARTICLE{9725260,